pudy248/NoitaChestFinder/README.md

 - Search for multiple possible items (OR) in a single chest by entering their names separated by '|'.
 Ex. `-l "vuoksikivi|kakkakikkare"` will return all chests with either a vuoksikivi or a kakkakikkare.

-- Search for chests containing at minimum a specific number of items with the wildcard '\*' Ex. `-l "* * *"` will return all chests containing at least three items. `-l "chaos_die *"` will return all chests containing a chaos die and at least one other item.
+- Search for chests containing at minimum a specific number of items with the wildcard '\*' by itself.
+Ex. `-l "* * *"` will return all chests containing at least three items. `-l "chaos_die *"` will return all chests containing a chaos die and at least one other item.

 - Search for potions by type, like `potion_normal`, `potion_secret`, and `potion_random_material` by entering their names like a normal item.
 Ex. `-l "potion_random_material"` will return all chests containing random material potions, regardless of what the actual contents of the potion are.

-- Specific potion contents can be searched by enabling potion contents search with the -e flag and searching "potion_" followed by the material's name in the game code.
-Ex. `-l "potion_urine" -e` for urine jars or `-l "potion_magic_liquid_hp_regeneration_unstable" -e` for lively concoction (what a mouthful!).
+- Specific potion contents can be searched by enabling potion contents search with the `--potions` flag and searching "potion_" followed by the material's LUA name.
+Ex. `-l "potion_urine" --potions` for urine jars or `-l "potion_magic_liquid_hp_regeneration_unstable" --potions` for lively concoction (what a mouthful!).

-- Search item pedestals as well with -k.
+- Search item pedestals as well with `--pedestals`.
 Eggs and broken wands can only spawn on pedestals, so use this flag when searching for them.
-Ex. `-l "egg_purple" -k` will return all item pedestals with purple eggs on them.
-Aggregate searches are recommended for pedestals, since they cannot have multiple items per pedestal.
+Ex. `-l "egg_purple" --pedestals` will return all item pedestals with purple eggs on them.
+Aggregate searches are recommended for pedestals, since pedestals cannot have multiple items.

+- Calculate spell drops with `--spells`.
+Spells are searched by `spell_` followed by their LUA name.
+Ex. `-l "spell_regeneration_field" --spells` will return all chests containing a circle of vigor.

+- All searches support UNIX-like wildcards as well.
+Ex. `-l "potion_magic_liquid_*" --potions` returns all potions containing materials that start with `magic_liquid`.

 - Blacklist items from returned chests by prefixing their names with '-'.
 Ex. `-l "* * -gold_nuggets"` will return all chests containing at least 2 items and no gold nuggets.